-Stevenson placed the brigade on the top of the ridge above the Chattanooga & Cleveland Railroad tunnel, then sent them down the hill to set up defenses south of the Glass Farm on the flat ground approaching the tunnel.
+Stevenson placed the brigade on the top of the ridge above the Chattanooga & Cleveland Railroad tunnel, then sent them down the hill to set up defenses south of the Glass Farm on the flat ground that offered an approach to the tunnel.
 With the help of artillery posted on the hill above the tunnel, the Confederates turned back several attacks by Sherman's forces.

 |Railroad tunnel under Missionary Ridge|

-For Moses, the war ended on the ridge.
+For Moses, the war ended on Missionary Ridge.
 According to family history, Moses was wounded once at Chickamauga and again at Missionary Ridge while he was dragging a cousin named Will Peak to safety.
 His regiment's muster roll for early 1864 contains this notation: "Supposed to have been captured at Missionary Ridge November 25 1863."
 Union records show Moses was indeed in Federal hands.
-He arrived in Louisville as a POW on Dec.
-10 and entered Rock Island prison in Illinois on Dec.
+He arrived in Louisville as a prisoner of war on Dec.
+10 and entered Rock Island Prison in Illinois on Dec.
 13.

-Another family story says Moses was sent north with other prisoners in an open boxcar on a train that passed through Fosterville.
-Moses was considering jumping to freedom from the train when one of the other prisoners pointed out to Moses how close he was to home and how he could walk home if jumped from the train.
+Another family story describes Moses Woodfin's trip north with other prisoners in an open boxcar.
+As the train passed through Fosterville, Moses was considering jumping to freedom when one of the other prisoners spoke up.
+He pointed out to Moses how close he was to his home and how he could walk to the family farm if jumped from the train.
 Overhearing the conversation, a Union guard closed and bolted the boxcar door, ending Moses' hope for an escape.

 |Battle of Kennesaw Mountain|

 In the spring, the Union army marched out of Tennessee with a new commander, Gen. William T. Sherman.
-The armies hopscotched south, fighting a series of small skirmishes as Johnston retreated closer to Atlanta.
-The list of battles that included the 18th Regiment during that steady retreat follows the route of Interstate 75:
+The opposing armies hopscotched south, fighting a series of small skirmishes as Johnston retreated closer to Atlanta.

 |Defenses at Atlanta|